r3c/cottle/docs/page/06-api.rst

     A document in Cottle is a compiled template, which means a template converted to an optimized in-memory representation.

-    .. method:: Value Render(IContext context, TextWriter writer)
+    .. method:: Value Render(IContext context, System.IO.TextWriter writer)

-        Render document and write output to given ``TextWriter`` instance.
+        Render document and write output to given :type:`System.IO.TextWriter` instance.
 Return value is the value passed to top-level ``return`` command if any, or an undefined value otherwise.

     .. method:: string Render(IContext context)

-        Render document and return outout as a ``string`` instance.
+        Render document and return outout as a :type:`System.String` instance.

 .. namespace:: Cottle